junior-devleague/pictionary/README.md

 Prep Time | 20 minutes (or 0 minutes with variation) Activity Time | 15 - 20 minutes
 Noise Level | Moderate
-Beware | Students might not like the drawing part.
+Note | Students might not like the drawing part.
 Depending on the class, you could give them the option to speak or draw.

 Variation: Do not tell the students what you will be doing or mention pictionary.
 Divide the students into groups of at least 2.
 Have each group write at least 10 concepts or terms on separate pieces of paper about what they learned or with a prompt (examples below) (post it notes, scrap pieces of paper...etc.).
 When they are done, have them fold each piece of paper.
 Switch the groups of papers so that each group has a different set of concepts from another group.
 Now, they will take turns drawing a concept, drawing it on the board, and having their team guess!